Professor Chris Paterson

-- Areas of expertise: production and flow of international news; safety of journalists; media and journalism in Africa; communication for development; news agencies; research methodology; media political economy
+- Areas of expertise: Production and flow of international news; journalists' safety; media and journalism in Africa; communication for development; news agencies; methodology; communication of climate change

 - Email: C.Paterson@leeds.ac.uk